 One-size-fits-all Campus SaVE Act Compliance training

-Generalized training methodologies should be questioned as they may not be addressing the different attitudes held by athletic and non-athletic student populations; and even within the athletic student population, there were non-trivial differences between male and female student athletes, i.e. their sense of invulnerability.
+Generalized training methodologies should be questioned as they may not be addressing the different attitudes held by athletic and non-athletic student populations; and even within the athletic student population, there were non-trivial differences between male and female student-athletes, i.e. their sense of invulnerability.

 Women athletes as allies

 Women athletes’ view that they are stronger and can fight back can be nurtured into their ability to intervene and prevent sexual assault and violence.
-However, victim-blaming was a key limiting beliefs highlighted by this study that may prevent women athletes from becoming allies in their campus communities and should be the target of training programs.
+However, victim-blaming was a key limiting belief highlighted by this study that may prevent women athletes from becoming allies in their campus communities and should be the target of training programs.